Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 This sounds nuts

 It is.
+Saturday Night Live of course got a good laugh over the whole thing when the comedy show lampooned the Reddit investors.

+"This is crazy, dude," said SNL's stand-in for the Reddit investors.
+"I put all my money in GameStop and I can't lose."

-And just watching it is enough to make your head spin.
+Aside from the good laughs, just watching this drama is enough to make your head spin.
 For example, on Jan.
 27, the popular chat app Discord temporarily banned the r/WallStreetBets community from its service for violating its rules against hate speech and glorification of violence.
 Apparently, some of the nastier elements of the community had repeatedly broken Discord's rules.
 Discord said the group needed to do a better job keeping control of that behavior.

 The group in charge of the r/WallStreetBets Reddit board made it private during one evening, locking out anyone else who might be interested in joining.